BTO Acoustic Pipeline

-The pipeline currently focusses on 24 species of European bat, but also identifies 13 small mammal species and 11 bush-cricket species, where these are recorded as by-catch.
+The Pipeline currently focuses on 34 species of European bat, but also identifies 14 small mammal species, 18 bush-cricket species and 2 moth species, where these are recorded as by-catch.
 Where recorded, birds are currently assigned to class (e.g. bird species).
-We are adding new taxa all the time - see Appendix 2 of the User Manual for an up to date list of the geographic regions and species that are currently supported.
+We are also adding new taxa all the time - see Appendix 2 of the User Manual for an up to date list of the geographic regions and species that are currently supported.

 If you are happy for your data to contribute towards BTO monitoring outputs and analysis, the pipeline can be used at a reduced rate (1 credit for each 1 GB uploaded).
 This can be decided on a per upload basis.
 A higher rate is charged where results and recordings need to remain confidential (7 credits for each GB uploaded).

 The Desktop Client is requried to manage the uploading of recordings to the cloud for processing.
 Uploads can be paused or queued for convenience.
 You can download the Desktop Client once you have signed up for the service by visiting the web portal (follow links to 'Go To Data Entry' above).